KhachDavid/Java-Chess-AI-Engine/README.md

 # Java Chess AI Engine

 This repository is a representation of a chess engine using pure Java.
+It is inspired by Bill Jordan's "How to build a chess engine" and by Joshua Bloch's "Effective Java".

 # Table of Contents